examdawn/content/NEP2020/2024/BCA/3rdsem/ccn/assignments/assignment2.md

 ## Q8.Explain Designing Issues with a Network Layer.
 ## Q9.Explain Distance Vector Routing Algorithm.
 ## Q10.Explain Link Status Routing Algorithm.
+The Link Status Routing Algorithm, or Link State Routing, is a dynamic routing protocol where each router maintains a complete view of the entire network.
+Unlike Distance Vector protocols, routers flood their link state information across the network to ensure all routers share the same topology.
+Dijkstra’s Algorithm is used to compute the shortest paths to all destinations, preventing persistent routing loops.
+However, this flooding can lead to increased network traffic. [[1](https://www.geeksforgeeks.org/difference-between-distance-vector-routing-and-link-state-routing/)]
 ## Q11.Explain Leaky Bucket Algorithm with an neat diagram.
 ## Q12.Explain Token Bucket Algorithm with an neat diagram.
 ## Q13.Explain service provided by Transport Layer Protocol.